Introduction

 Considerations:

-- UI/UX concerns from users (71% cite outdated interface)
+- UI and UX concerns from users (71 percent cite outdated interface)

-"Magaya feels outdated, not user-friendly" — Operations Manager at a former Magaya user (before switching)
+"Magaya feels outdated, not user friendly," says an Operations Manager, former Magaya user.

 Best Fit: